AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

 * Starting with web-based research, verify that the data is correct.
   * Look at each orgnization provided on the partner's list, and try to find that organization on the web.
-  * Make sure that the data that was provided by the partner matches what is on the web, since data sets can become out-of-date relatively quickly.
+  * Make sure that the data that was provided by the partner matches what is on the web, since datasets can become out-of-date relatively quickly.
   * If you find a more up-to-date fact, update the CSV spreadsheet and record the source of the updated information in the REF URL field, and the date you made the update in the RET DAT field.
   * Whenever possible, use the Internet Archive Wayback Machine's [Save Page Now](https://web.archive.org/save) tool to provide a REF URL that also records the date that the fact was true.
   * If the partner's list is correct, you can cite that list in the REF URL and RET DAT fields.